Enriching research activities in Development Sociology.

 Grant funds cannot be used to cover salary replacement, summer salary, graduate student assistantships, off-campus conference participation, course enrichment, on-going program-related expenses, equipment, or dissertation research.

 PERIOD OF ACTIVITY

-Proposals should be submitted electronically before 11:59 PM on the deadline dates to email@example.com.
+Proposals should be submitted electronically to firstname.lastname@example.org.